rack-app/rack-app/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/adamluzsi/rack-app.rb This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## License and Copyright

+Rack::App is free software released under the [Apache License V2](https://opensource.org/licenses/Apache-2.0) License.
+The logo was designed by Zsófia Gebauer.
+It is Copyright © 2015 Adam Luzsi.
+All Rights Reserved.